instabaines/python-grami/README.md

 python-grami
 =============

-A small Python implementation of simple graph mining utilities (MNI-based) for educational and experimental use.
-The repository provides lightweight representations for labeled graphs, pattern canonicalization, embedding enumeration and simple miners.
+A python implementation of Grami Based algorithm for mining subgraphs from single large graphs

 Structure
 ---------